Posts filed under 'Uncategorized'

 Did you know that there are at least 7 kinds of meditation techniques?
 Do you know them?
 Or use any of them?

-6 comments .
+. at .
+6 comments

 Special Days Celebrated on March 12th

 • My Birthday – Born in the Queen of Angels hospital in Anaheim, CA. (At least I think it was Anaheim.)
-I was 3 months premature and in an incubator for quite awhile.
+I was 3 months premature and in an incubator for quite a while.
 Because of that, You Are the Air I Breathe is a meaningful song to me.

-• Alfred Hitchcock Day - I’m not into scary movies much.
+• Alfred Hitchcock Day – I’m not into scary movies much.
 Just the music from the shower scene in Psycho sends massive chills up and down my spine.
 The Birds and The Blob also freak me.
-Just think what I’d do with a modern day thriller.
+Just think what I’d do with a modern-day thriller.
 There’d be lots of screaming!

 • Plant a Flower Day – Cool!
 I did just that today.
 I’ve got dirt under my fingernails and I’m proud of it.
 About 2 months ago a part of my red blossomed geranium plant broke off.
 I stuck it in water and basically ignored it.
 The other day I noticed it grew a slew of roots.
 So today I planted it in one of the pots in my enclosed front yard.

-• First Library Opened -I LOVE reading and I love libraries.
-If ever I got stranded on an island with a library or two, I wouldn’t be sad for the first 30 years or so. :-)
+• First Library Opened –I LOVE reading and I love libraries.
+If ever I got stranded on an island with a library or two, I wouldn’t be sad for the first 30 years or so. 🙂

 • Girl Scout Day (Girl Scouts founded in 1912) - As a former Girl Scout and Daisy leader, I am quite proud to share my bd with the scouts.
 I still have my sash of badges.
 I love it when K, my niece, asks me to work on a badge with her.

 Thanks for sharing my special day with me.
 When it’s your day, tell us some fun facts too.
-Someday I’ll learn how to make a special linky thing so we can all see who writes what.

-2 comments .
+. at .
+2 comments

 New Women’s Study Starts Jan.
 31